ukky17/feature_space_adversarial_defense/README.md

-# Official implementation of "Brain-inspired noise in higher layers for adversarial robustness"
+# Official implementation of "Adversarial attacks and defenses using feature-space stochasticity"

-## Wha's included in this repository?
+## What's included in this repository?
-* Attack to create feature-space adversarial examples (Section 4)
+* Attack to create feature-space adversarial examples (Section 4.1)
-* Geometrical analysis (Section 5)
+* Geometrical analysis (Section 4.2)
-* Defense experiments (Section 6)
+* Defense experiments (Section 4.3)

-All experiments are on VGG16 and ResNet50 classifier using STL-10 dataset.
+All experiments are performed on VGG16 and ResNet50 classifier using STL-10 dataset.

 ## Requirements